cds-snc/platform-forms-client/public/static/content/en/terms-of-use.md

 - Use a valid individual government email to create your account and for two-factor authentication (2FA).
 - Do not share your password with anyone or store it where others could find it.
 If someone else needs access to a form, [contact us](/en/support).
+- Safeguard your API keys.
+If you suspect an API key has been compromised, delete and re-create a new API key to secure access to form responses.
 - Ensure the privacy and security of protected information upon downloading form responses from GC Forms.
 If Responses are not saved and confirmed within 45 days, we will take necessary steps to ensure they are retrieved by the responsible program or service.
 - Report any security breach or vulnerability using the steps outlined in our [Security notice](https://digital.canada.ca/security-notice/).